-How does the interplay between ocean circulation and biological processes govern the cycling of nutrients in the sea?
+How does the interaction between photosynthetic organisms in the ocean's surface and its large-scale circulation govern the cycling of nutrients in the sea?

-As an isotope geochemist with a strong interest in global-scale ocean biogeochemistry, I use stable isotope tracers to study this interaction, in research that is funded by the Swiss National Science Foundation with support from the US National Oceanic and Atmospheric Administration.
+As an isotope geochemist with a strong interest in global-scale ocean biogeochemistry, I use stable isotope tracers to study this interaction, in research that has been funded by the Swiss National Science Foundation with support from the US National Oceanic and Atmospheric Administration.

 Results from an ocean general circulation model simulation (MOM3 P2A) that deconvolves Si into its preformed and regenerated components.
 The plots show the isotopic composition of total dissolved Si and these two components at a model depth of ~2000m.
 From the modelling study of de Souza et al. (2014).